 The surname Chamberland was first found in Normandy (French: Normandie), the former Duchy of Normandy, where this distinguished family held a family seat.

 "John, Count de Tankerville, of Tankerville Castle, in Normandy, took part in the expedition against England, but returned after the battle of Hastings to his hereditary estates, leaving a son in the conquered country, who became chamberlain to Henry I., and whose son, Richard, assumed the surname of Chamberlain from his office."

 Early History of the Chamberland family

-Another 143 words (10 lines of text) covering the years 1066, 1616, 1703, 1666 and 1723 are included under the topic Early Chamberland History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chamberland research.
+Another 72 words (5 lines of text) covering the years 1066, 1616, 1703, 1666 and 1723 are included under the topic Early Chamberland History in all our PDF Extended History products and printed products wherever possible.

 Chamberland Spelling Variations

 French surnames were subject to numerous spelling alterations depending on the region and time it was used.
 The early development of the French language relied heavily on borrowing elements and grammar from other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Chamberland is distinguished by a number of regional variations.
 The many spelling variations of the name include Chamberland, Chambellain, Chamberlan, Chamberlain, Chambellan, Chambellayn, Chambelain, Chamberlayne, Chamberlaine, Chamberllayne, Chamberlayn, Chamberleine, Chamberlane, Chambelan, Chambelane, Chambelaine and many more.